USS Grundy: Operation Magic Carpet

 The busy transport's next duty was as part of the Magic-Carpet fleet, performing the gigantic task of returning the thousands of servicemen to the United States from the Pacific.
 Carrying replacement troops, she sailed 26 October for Okinawa, arriving 12 November.
 She then sailed for Shanghai, China, with troops to aid in the occupation and to help stabilize the tense situation there.
 Grundy arrived Shanghai 17 November, and sailed 23 November to embark a group of soldiers for transportation to Seattle from Korea.
 The transport sailed from Jinsen 5 December and arrived at her revised destination, Portland, Oregon, on Christmas Day 1945.

 Decommissioning

 Designated for return to the Maritime Commission, Grundy sailed via San Francisco and the Panama Canal to Norfolk, where she arrived 8 March 1946.
 She decommissioned 8 May, and was returned to the Maritime Commission 13 May.

 Commercial service

 The ship was subsequently acquired by Moore-McCormack Lines, Inc., in 1948, and renamed Mormacsurf.
+At 10:45 p.m. on 27 August 1957, it collided with the passenger ship "Ciudad de Buenos Aires" in the Río de la Plata, causing the latter to sink in just twenty minutes and killing almost 100 people.
 In 1966 she was part of a six-ship west coast fleet sold to Grace Lines, serving as Santa Anita.
 She was scrapped in 1973.